simoalanne/WeatherApp/README.md

 - Open the project in Android Studio

-- Launch the emulator or connect your own device that has at least SDK 33 / Android 13
+- Launch the emulator or use your own android device

 ---

 ## 🛠 Configuration

-No API keys are required.
-All APIs (Open-Meteo, Nominatim) are public
+No configuration required at this time

 ---